 - General government services refer to those indispensable activities performed by the state, the benefits of which cannot be allocated to specific groups, businesses or individuals.
 These include fiscal management, general personnel management, and conduct of external affairs, public order and safety. - Protection services include all services that ensure the safety and security of communities, namely defence, police, justice and prisons. - Social services are supplied directly to the community, households or individuals, and include education, health care, social security and welfare, housing, community development and recreational and cultural activities. - Economic services cover government expenditure associated with the regulation and more efficient operation of the business sector.
 This category incorporates government objectives such as economic development, the redressing of regional imbalances and employment creation.
 Economic services provided to industries include trade promotion, geological surveys and the inspection and regulation of particular industries.

-It deserves mention that expenditure in a particular budget vote may cover more than one function; for example, spending in the health vote may include spending on education (medical training), and on medical functions.
+Expenditure in a particular budget vote may cover more than one function; for example, spending in the health vote may include spending on education for medical training.